-- (a) Whenever Contingency FCAS is enabled, the FCASAncillary Service Facility used to deliver the requested Contingency FCAS must have a control system to automatically initiate: - a Raise Response when Local Frequency exceeds the FCASAncillary Service Facility's Frequency Deadband, which for a Variable Controller must not be less than the lower limit of the NOFB and for a Switchinged Controller, must be equal to the Frequency Deviation Setting; and - a Lower Response when Local Frequency exceeds the FCASAncillary Service Facility's Frequency Deadband, which for a Variable Controller must not be greater than the upper limit of the NOFB and for a Switchinged Controller, must be equal to the Frequency Deviation Setting. - (b) The control system may be either a Variable Controller or a Switching Controller, or a discrete combination of both, and must operate so that the Raise Response or Lower Response is: - (i) for a Variable Controller, an amount commensurate with the difference between Local Frequency and Frequency Deadband where the Local Frequency is between the Frequency Deadband and the lower limit of the OFTB (for a Raise Response) or upper limit of the OFTB (for a Lower Response) in accordance with the FCASAncillary Service Facility's proportional response function; - (ii) for a Switching Controller, one or more step changes if Local Frequency falls below its Frequency Deviation Setting (for a Raise Response) or exceeds its Frequency Deviation Setting (for a Lower Response); or - (iii) for a discrete combination of both, responses in accordance with sub-paragraphs (ai) and (bii). - (c) Where a Switching Controller is used, it must be capable of adjusting its Frequency Deviation Setting to the Frequency Setting provided by AEMO with an Intrinsic Uncertainty error margin of <0.05 Hz for absolute Frequency Deviation Settings and <0.05 s for Frequency Rate of Change Multiplier. - (d) The control system of a Variable Controller or a Switching Controller, or a discrete combination of both, must scan for changes in Local Frequency at a rate of ≤50 ms and automatically cause the FCAS Facility to deliver the required amount of Raise Response or Lower Response. - (e) The FCAS Facility used to deliver the required Contingency FCAS must have a control system to reserve the necessary headroom or footroom required for the delivery of frequency response whenever Contingency FCAS is enabled.
+- (a) Whenever Contingency FCAS is enabled, the Ancillary ServiceFCAS Facility used to deliver the requested Contingency FCAS must have a control system to automatically initiate: - (i) a Raise Response when Local Frequency exceeds the Ancillary Service FCAS Facility's Frequency Deadband, which for a Variable Controller must not be less

+- than the lower limit of the NOFB and for a SwitchedSwitching Controller, must be equal to the Frequency Deviation Setting; and - (ii) a Lower Response when Local Frequency exceeds the Ancillary Service FCAS Facility's Frequency Deadband, which for a Variable Controller must not be greater than the upper limit of the NOFB and for a Switched Switching Controller, must be equal to the Frequency Deviation Setting. - (b) The control system may be either a Variable Controller or a Switching Controller, or a discrete combination of both, and must operate so that the Raise Response or Lower Response is: - (i) for a Variable Controller, an amount commensurate with the difference between Local Frequency and Frequency Deadband where the Local Frequency is between the Frequency Deadband and the lower limit of the OFTB (for a Raise Response) or upper limit of the OFTB (for a Lower Response) in accordance with the Ancillary ServiceFCAS Facility's proportional response function13; - (ii) for a Switching Controller, one or more step changes if Local Frequency falls below its Frequency Deviation Setting (for a Raise Response) or exceeds its Frequency Deviation Setting (for a Lower Response); or - (iii) for a discrete combination of both, responses in accordance with sub-paragraphs (ai) and (bii). - (c) Where a Switching Controller is used, it must be capable of adjusting its Frequency Deviation Setting to the Frequency Setting provided by AEMO with an error margin Intrinsic Uncertainty of <0.05 Hz for absolute Frequency Deviation Settings and <0.05 s for Frequency Rate of Change Multiplier.